nopSolutions/nopCommerce/src/packages/EPPlus.4.0.5/lib/readme.txt

 * References to external workbooks
 * And probably a whole lot of other stuff as well :)

-Perfomance
+Performance
-*Of course the performance of the formula parser is nowhere near Excels.Our focus has been functionality.
+*Of course the performance of the formula parser is nowhere near Excels.
+Our focus has been functionality.

 Agile Encryption (Office 2012-)
 * Support for newer type of encryption.